 Consult your doctor prior to booking and make sure you mention to your teacher before class.
 You can also email us beforehand if you have any questions.
 Heated Yoga classes are not suitable for under-18’s or anyone with high blood pressure.
-You are responsible for seeking medical advice before starting yoga or Pilates with Barefoot.
+You are responsible for seeking medical advice before starting yoga with Barefoot.

 My back/ knee/ little toe hurts – can I still do yoga?

 Probably.
 Many of our clients find yoga helps with such niggles and many are referred by physiotherapists or osteopaths.
 Consult your doctor and listen to your body.

 Will I lose weight?

 It’s possible.
 Yoga is about freeing your mind and feeling joyful.
 This can help break patterns of unwanted behaviour, including poor eating habits.
 Lots of yogis notice they eat healthier food and drink when practising often.